Kapgate/M2-Embedded_Door-sensor/1_Requirements/readme.md

 ## SWOT- Strengths, and Weakness, Opportunities Threats
 ### Strengths
 - User Friendly
-- Easy to alter the temperature inside the bus.
 - Modular Approach
 - Low cost and Robust system.

 ### Weakness
-- Its only applicable for those countries which are having low temperature.
+- It can ba only use for single home
 ### Opportunities
-- It can be implemented by having both Heater and AC.
+- It can be implemented other than house.
 ### Threats
-- Not suitable for average or high temperature places.
+- sometimes it may not be work.

 # 4W's and 1'H
 ## Who: